graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 - `EnableReadDeprecationReasonFromAttributes` enables or disables setting default values for 'deprecationReason' from `ObsoleteAttribute`.
 Enabled by default.
 - `EnableReadDescriptionFromAttributes` enables or disables setting default values for 'description' from `DescriptionAttribute`.
 Enabled by default.
 - `EnableReadDescriptionFromXmlDocumentation` enables or disables setting default values for 'description' from XML documentation.
 Disabled by default.
-- `Validation` configures the validator used when setting the `Name` property on types, arguments, etc. Can be used to disable validation when the configured `INameConverter` fixes up invalid names.
+- `NameValidation` configures the validator used when setting the `Name` property on types, arguments, etc. Can be used to disable validation when the configured `INameConverter` fixes up invalid names.
 See `ISchema.NameConverter`.
-- `ValidationOnSchemaInitialize` configures the validator used to verify the schema after the `INameConverter` has processed all the names.
-  Disabling this validator is unlikely to be of any use, since the parser will not be able to parse a document that contains invalid characters in a name.

 It is recommended to configure these options once when your application starts, such as within your `void Main()` method, a static constructor of your schema, or a similar location.